Deploy instance using Horizon

 Log in to Horizon

 To use the Horizon GUI, the first step is to log in to the data center where the tenant was created.
-From the Pan-Net portal, you can access the Horizon dashboard by clicking on the URL link in an instance record found under My Account/Compute in the portal.
+From the DT Cloud Services portal, you can access the Horizon dashboard by clicking on the URL link in an instance record found under My Account/Compute in the portal.
 (Figure 1).

 On the login screen (Figure 2), enter user domain, your e-mail address and your data center password